-- 6.1 The net budget provision for the anti-fraud service for 2021/22 is £328,107 and the service is on target to be delivered within budget. - 6.2 There are no further risk assessment issues than those already detailed within the report.
+- 6.1 The net budget provision for the anti-fraud service for 2021/22 was £300,000 and the service was delivered within budget. - 6.2 There are no further risk assessment issues than those already detailed within the report.